konark-jha/mywork/README.md

-# mywork this repo contains some basic apps on react redux if you  find any bug or you can help me suggest any changes to improve my skills .
+# mywork this repo contains some basic apps on react redux.
+Open for suggestions.
 thank you..